Multivariate Boosted Trees and Applications to Forecasting and Control: Multivariate Regularization

 Imposing a condition on the derivative smoothness of the response can be seen as a way to perform signal denoising.
 If the Hodrick-Prescott filter is applied in a forecasting task, the approach becomes similar to denoising the time series with an a priori smoothing.
 However, imposing smoothness of the forecasted signal gives the regressor a chance to predict statistically significant peaks, that would have been smoothed out in the pre-processing phase.

-A second approach to induce prediction regularization is through smoothing via basis function \cite{Ramsay2009}.
+A second approach to induce prediction regularization is through smoothing via basis function \citep{Ramsay2009}.
 As recently proposed in \cite{Oreshkin2019} in the context of forecasting with neural networks, we can couple a Fourier expansion with the MBT algorithm.
-We define the response as $r = Pw$ where $P \in \mathds{R}^{n_t \times 2 n_k}$, is a projection matrix onto sine and cosine functional space with $n_k$ different wavenumbers:

-where $t = [1,2..,n_t]$ and $\mathcal{K}$ is the set of considered wave numbers.
+We define the response as $r = Pw$ where $P \in \mathds{R}^{n_t \times 2 n_k}$, is a projection matrix onto sine and cosine function space with $n_k$ different wavenumbers: \begin{linenomath*} \end{linenomath*} where $\mathcal{K}$ is the set of considered wave numbers.
 Under L2 loss, the $i_{th}$ component of the loss function gradient and Hessian can be written as: